 I am so proud to be able to learn from different people in local communities, changing people’s perception, especially men, and emphasising the importance of young people’s positions in the community in terms of development.

 I have seen that I have contributed to a lot of changes in the communities that I work with.
 Violence against children is ending, and women have started to recognise their rights.

 A great example of success is Faraja, a wife and mother from a village in Namtumbo.

 Just like the majority of girls in her community, Faraja was often denied the right to engage in any productive activities.
 Her voice was ignored by her family and she was forced to listen only to her husband.
 After attending gender equality training from Restless Development, Faraja felt confident to speak to her husband about her ambitions to become a business woman.
 He supported her to start selling sunflower seeds which now contribute to the family income.

 Now Faraja is making a great impact by sharing her knowledge of gender equality and the importance of female empowerment with the girls, boys, women and men in her community.
 She is happily enjoying her life with her family, cultivating together as an equal to her husband.

 She is an ambassador in her community and a role model to other women and young girls around her who are now engaging in different economic activities such as selling clothes or baking goods.

 Faraja a change maker who changed her life and started a business of buying sunflower seeds from cultivators to sell it a businessman after joining and attending Restless Development session on empowering women.

 Judith in the middle, Faraja on the right and Magreth on the left.
-The young women are all happy after becoming aware of their position in the community and now engaging in small businesses which help them to earn money and
+The young women are all happy after becoming aware of their position in the community and now engaging in small businesses which help them to earn money and contribute to family development.

 ‘One person cannot change the whole world, but if all of us join hands to work together and believe in each other, we can achieve the world goal of gender equality.’